androosk/priority-dispatch-interview/README.md

 2. Open your browser and navigate to `http://localhost:5173` (or the port Vite is running on).

-3. Enter a city name in the search bar and press Enter or click the Search button to see the weather information.
+3. Enter a dog breed in the search bar and press Enter or click the Search button to get dog images.

 ## Building for Production